omiq/retrodocs/docs/ide/getting-started.md

 - Edit source in the **editor**; build and run in the **emulator** (or compile-only flows where applicable).
 - Use **auto-compile** for fast feedback, or turn it off for long editing sessions and build manually when ready.

-## What’s in this fork (high level)
+## What’s avilable

-Compared to a stock 8bitworkshop-style experience, the RGC IDE has added or improved things such as:
+The RGC IDE is contantly being developed or improved with things such as:

 - Extra **platforms** (e.g. VIC-20, BBC Micro, enhanced C64 BASIC paths).
 - **Auto-compile** toggle with clear on/off status.